-She’s the second British monarch named Elizabeth, but Elizabeth II wasn’t named after Henry VIII’s famous progeny.
-Queen Elizabeth II’s birth name is Elizabeth Alexandra Mary, after the names of her mother, Elizabeth, her paternal great-grandmother, Queen Alexandra, and her paternal grandmother, Queen Mary.
+She was the second British monarch named Elizabeth, but Elizabeth II wasn’t named after Henry VIII’s famous progeny.
+Queen Elizabeth II’s birth name was Elizabeth Alexandra Mary, after the names of her mother, Elizabeth; her paternal great-grandmother, Queen Alexandra; and her paternal grandmother, Queen Mary.

-Technically, the Queen’s last name is “Windsor,” which was first chosen by George V in 1917 after the royal family wanted to distance themselves from “Saxe-Coburg-Gotha”—the dynasty to which they belonged—for sounding too Germanic during World War I.
+Technically, the Queen’s last name was “Windsor,” which was first chosen by George V in 1917 after the Royal Family wanted to distance themselves from “Saxe-Coburg-Gotha”—the dynasty to which they belonged—for sounding too Germanic during World War I.

-Like most British monarchs, Elizabeth gets to celebrate her birthday twice, and the reason why boils down to seasonably appropriate pomp and circumstance.
+Like most British monarchs, Elizabeth got to celebrate her birthday twice, and the reason why boils down to seasonably appropriate pomp and circumstance.

 She was born on April 21, 1926, but April was deemed too cold and liable to fall during inclement weather.
-So instead, her official state-recognized birthday occurs on a Saturday in late May or June, so that the celebration can be held during warmer months.
-The specific date varies year to year in the UK, and usually coincides with Trooping the Colour, Britain’s annual military pageant.
+So instead, her official state-recognized birthday occurred on a Saturday in late May, or more typically June, so that the celebration could be held during warmer months.
+The specific date varied year to year in the UK, and usually coincided with Trooping the Colour, Britain’s annual military pageant.